Perceived Stress Scale

 Perceived Helplessness

-Strongly predicts psychological distress, depression, and cardiovascular risk markers.
+Strongly predicts psychological distress, depression, and reduced life satisfaction (Klein et al., 2016).

 Perceived Self-Efficacy